Mini Orange Bundt Cakes

 - 1 tsp orange zest

-For best results use Authentic Foods Superfine Brown Rice Flour or Bob's Red Mill Brown Rice Flour (Also quite fine).
+For best results use Authentic Foods Superfine Brown Rice Flour or Bob's Red Mill Brown Rice Flour.
+(Also quite fine).
 However, the Bob's product does carry a tree nut "may contain" warning.
-If using another brown rice flour place in a spice grinder o food processor and blend for 1 minute to get the find grind need for the recipe.
+If using another brown rice flour, place in food processor and blend for 1 minute to get the fine grind.

 - In a medium bowl, whisk together flour, starches, baking powder, xanthan gum and salt.

 - Add sugar and egg replacer to the bowl of a stand mixer fitted with paddle attachment.
 Mix 1 minute on medium speed.
 Add juice, zest and oil and mix 1 minute.
 Sift in dry ingredients in 3 batches, mixing after each additional on medium-low speed until smooth.